They are a logical, SEO-friendly way to organize your content, and they’re only becoming more important in 2026.

 For example, our beginner’s guide to SEO only has a one-sentence introduction to each chapter:

 If you have the budget, consider creating a custom design for your content pillar.
 This is what we did for our own.
-Not only does a good design make it easier for readers to consume content, but it also stands out among other guides—hopefully leading to more shares, links, and traffic.
+Not only does a good design make it easier and more engaging for readers to consume content, but it also stands out among other guides—hopefully leading to more shares, links, and traffic.

 But if you can’t afford a custom design now, don’t worry.
 You don’t need an incredible design to create useful content pillars.
-Take a look at Zapier’s pillar page about remote work—it’s basically text:
+Take a look at Zapier’s pillar page about remote work—it’s basically hyperlinked text:

 4. Create your cluster pages